 One of the principles of accessibility is that making websites accessible benefits everyone, not only people with differing abilities.
-In the past, we’ve used the
+In the past, I’ve used the

-access key attribute to enhance forms.
-Relatively few web developers appreciate that
+accesskey attribute to enhance forms, but relatively few web developers appreciate that

 <label>, most especially links, in a way that benefits both experienced users and those requiring keyboard shortcuts.

 accesskey values for site site navigation; 1 is generally used for the Home page, 3 for Site map, 4 for search, 0 for help, etc. These can be added directly to

 <li><a href="index.html" accesskey="1">Home</a>

 <li><a href="map.html" accesskey="3">Site Map</a>